Can people change? How does the world change?

 Even the horrible stuff.”

 Ultimately, the show is about the slow, elusive process of incremental growth.
 I recognize parts of the characters in myself and in people I know.
-And I appreciate the honest, entertaining portrayal of tragic well-meaningness.
+And I appreciate an imperfect portrayal of tragic well-meaningness.

 2. Acting + Characters